By Archbishop William E. Lori

 Verdi composed the piece in 1874 in honor of Alessandro Manzoni, an Italian poet and novelist whose works inspired Italian nationalism and advocated for the unification of Italy.
 It is a powerful work that requires a large orchestra and chorus and features thunderous and dramatic music, contrasted with music that evokes a more melancholy and somber mood.

-In Terazin, the members of the chorus numbered 150.
+In Terezin, the members of the chorus numbered 150.
 They learned by memory the demanding and lengthy piece from a single vocal score and performed before audiences that consisted of prisoners and guards.
 The 16th and final singing of the Requiem came before members of the International Red Cross.
-The performers were attempting to sing what they could not say: that they were prisoners in a Nazi concentration camp where unspeakable horrors—shielded from the rest of the world-- were being set upon them.
-Terazin was not just a town in Czecholovakia, it was the name of the Theresienstadt concentration camp.
+The performers were attempting to sing what they could not say: that they were prisoners in a Nazi concentration camp where unspeakable horrors – shielded from the rest of the world – were being set upon them.
+Terezin was not just a town in Czecholovakia, it was the name of the Theresienstadt concentration camp.

-I was privileged to serve on the Honorary Committee that helped bring the Defiant Requiem to Baltimore’s Peabody Conservatory last week.
+I was privileged to serve on the honorary committee that helped bring the Defiant Requiem to Baltimore’s Peabody Conservatory last week.
 It is part of a larger effort to raise awareness of the Holocaust, the plight of those imprisoned at the Theresienstadt concentration camp, and of this inspiring moment in the history of mankind.
 Cardinal Dolan and the Archdiocese of New York similarly helped to bring the event to New York in recent years.
-It has since been performed in places all over the world, including Terazin, the site of the Nazi concentration camp at the closing of the 47-nation Prague Holocaust Era Assets Conference.
+It has since been performed in places all over the world, including Terezin, the site of the Nazi concentration camp, at the closing of the 47-nation Prague Holocaust Era Assets Conference.